Advertisement

 2. Camp Nou (Barcelona, Catalonia, Spain)

-Home to FC Barcelona and where one of the greatest footballers of all time rose to godlike status, and many other great talents that the world had the pleasure to witness.
+Home to the Spanish giants FC Barcelona and where one of the greatest footballers of all time rose to godlike status, and many other great talents that the world had the pleasure to witness.
 Nou Camp has been home to an incredible number of talents that have left a mark on the sport.
 Moreover, it is the place where the club has lifted innumerable trophies, both domestic and European.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |